-We have audited the consolidated and separate financial statements of R.T.
-Briscoe (Nigeria) Pic ("the Company") and its subsidiaries (together, "the group"), which comprise the consolidated and separate statements of financial position at 31 December 2021, and the consolidated and separate statements of profit or loss and other comprehensive income, consolidated and separate statements of changes in equity and consolidated and separate statements of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the consolidated and separate financial statements of RT Briscoe (Nigeria) Ple ("the company") and its subsidiaries ("the group") which comprise, the consolidated and separate statements of financial position as at 31 December 2022, the consolidated and separate statements of profit or loss and other comprehensive income, the consolidated and separate statements of the changes in equity, the consolidated and separate statements of cash flows for the year then ended, and the notes to the financial statements, which include a summary of the significant accounting policies and other explanatory information.

-In our opinion, the accompanying consolidated and separate financial statements present fairly, in all material respects, the consolidated and separate financial position of the Company and its subsidiaries as at 31 December 2021, and of its consolidated and separate financial performance and its consolidated and separate cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) in compliance with Financial Reporting Council of Nigeria Act, No. 6, 2011 and with the requirements of the Companies and Allied Matters Act, 2020.
+In our opinion, the accompanying consolidated and separate financial statements give a true and fair view of the consolidated and separate financial position of the company and its subsidiaries as at 31\$ December 2022, and of its consolidated and separate financial performance and its consolidated and separate cash flows from the year then ended and are in accordance with the International Financial Reporting Standards set out in the manner required by the Financial Reporting Council of Nigeria Act, 2011, the Companies and Allied Matters Acts 2020, the Investment and Securities Act together with the relevant guidelines and the listing requirements of the Nigerian Stock Exchange.

-Basis of opinion
+Basis for opinion